top of page

 Roy Kidd Stadium is in a League of its Own

-A few updates have been made to the stadium that include synthetic turf, a new Daktronics LED video display board and a custom audio system.
+A few updates have been made to the stadium that includes synthetic turf, a new Daktronics LED video display board, and a custom audio system.
 Grass seating is available on the eastern portion of the end zone, along with bleacher seating for visiting fans.
 The football program has produced a record of 225-58-1 and two national championships (1979 and 1982) since its inception.

 Food & Beverage 3

-There are three main concession stands inside the structure near the entrance of the stadium that offer the standard array of menu items including hot dogs ($4), pretzels ($4), popcorn ($6), pizza ($5.50), cheeseburgers ($6), and nachos ($4.50).
-The stadium also serves up giant smoked turkey legs ($6), fried chicken sandwiches ($5.50), and walking tacos ($4.50) to add into the mix of food items.
-During the cold months, cups of hot cocoa and coffee hit the spot for $4 each.
+There are three main concession stands inside the structure near the entrance of the stadium that offer a standard array of menu items, including hot dogs, pretzels, popcorn, pizza, cheeseburgers, and nachos.
+The stadium also serves up giant smoked turkey legs, fried chicken sandwiches, and walking tacos to add to the mix of food items.
+During the cold months, cups of hot cocoa and coffee hit the spot.

 Atmosphere 3

-Roy Kidd Stadium offers a unique, architecturally-design structure that stands out along the main street of campus.
+Roy Kidd Stadium offers a unique, architecturally designed structure that stands out along the main street of the campus.
 The look and feel are of its time in 1969.
-The stadium features a system of ramps that lead fans from the small ticket windows to the main concourse, this system of ramps also lead fans to the upper level seating section (closed off during our visit) and to the lawn section of the stadium.
+The stadium features a system of ramps that leads fans from the small ticket windows to the main concourse, this system of ramps also leads fans to the upper-level seating section (closed off during our visit) and to the lawn section of the stadium.

-The main concourse is fully enclosed from the upper level section of seats and provides a somewhat sterile atmosphere with signage that looks as if it dates from the stadium’s first season of operation.
-There are large wall photographs of Roy Kidd himself who won 314 games at the school from 1964 to 2002; he also has a statue near the lawn seats behind the north end zone.
-There are a small merchandise stand and an information booth.
+The main concourse is fully enclosed from the upper-level section of seats and provides a somewhat sterile atmosphere with signage that looks as if it dates from the stadium’s first season of operation.
+There are large wall photographs of Roy Kidd himself, who won 314 games at the school from 1964 to 2002; he also has a statue near the lawn seats behind the north end zone.
+There is a small merchandise stand and an information booth.

-Outside in the seating area is a collection of fans who add much life to the building; the steep seating area puts fans almost above the playing field and atop of the gridiron action.
-Due to the upper level seating closed off, the majority of fans create a lively atmosphere in the lower seats of the stadium.
-An LED video display is situated on the south end zone of the stadium.
+Outside in the seating area is a collection of fans who add much life to the building; the steep seating area puts fans almost above the playing field and atop the gridiron action.
+Due to the upper-level seating being closed off, the majority of fans create a lively atmosphere in the lower seats of the stadium.
+An LED video display is situated in the south end zone of the stadium.

 Neighborhood 2